Scalable and Personalized Oral Assessments Using Voice AI: Conclusion

 \section{Conclusion}

 The spread of LLMs has disrupted traditional assessment.
-Rather than pursuing a detection arms race, we can adopt assessment formats that inherently reward genuine understanding.
-Oral examinations have always had this property but never had scalability.
-Voice AI restores scalability.
+Rather than pursuing a detection arms race, we can adopt formats that inherently reward actual understanding.
+Oral examinations have always had this property but never scaled; voice AI restores scalability.
+Our deployment demonstrates operational feasibility across two cohorts (73 students).
+Agreement within the grading council is high.
+That is encouraging, but it does \emph{not} by itself settle validity against double-blind expert human graders.
+Student experience was mixed.
+Students felt the exams tested their understanding but found them more stressful than written exams; the ``more stressful'' rate fell from the first cohort to the second as engineering fixes shipped, and question stacking, the most-cited culprit, fell with it.
+They dislike the adaptive nature of questioning as procedurally unfair; yet once grades were released, almost no one disputed them (Section~\ref{sec:student-experience}).

-Our deployment demonstrates feasibility: 36 students examined at \$0.42 each, with grading validated against every transcript, diagnostic feedback exceeding typical human output, and well-characterized, fixable failure modes.
-Student experience was mixed: effective at testing understanding but stressful and unfamiliar, particularly for a cohort where 83\% had never taken any oral exam.
-The documented problems (voice tone, question stacking, thinking time) are engineering issues, not fundamental limitations.
-The full prompts are included in the supplementary materials as the core deliverable.
-Adapt them, improve them, and share what breaks.
+The practical contribution is the five patterns collected in Table~\ref{tab:design-patterns}.
+Two iterations were enough to surface them; how far they carry is what we hope future deployments will show.
+The same infrastructure has an application beyond the final exam: attaching a short oral comprehension check to every written assignment would convert the system from a semester-end assessment tool into a continuous authenticity layer (Section~\ref{app:whats-next}).

+The appendices reproduce the voice-agent and grading-council prompts, and a sanitized snapshot of the code accompanies the paper; the anonymized data and analysis scripts are archived at Zenodo (\url{https://doi.org/10.5281/zenodo.21522314}).
+Deploy it, use it, and report back what works and what breaks.

-\begin{acks} We thank Brian Jabarian for early discussions on AI-administered interviews, Foster Provost for voice contribution, and Andrej Karpathy for the council-of-LLMs concept.
-This study was approved by the NYU Institutional Review Board (IRB-FY2023-7595). \end{acks}
+\begin{acks} We thank Brian Jabarian for discussions on AI-administered interviews, Foster Provost for voice contribution, and Andrej Karpathy for the council-of-LLMs concept.
+Approved under NYU IRB-FY2023-7595. \end{acks}